getify/You-Dont-Know-JS/async & performance/ch3.md

 var p = Promise.resolve( 42 );

 p.then(
-	// assumed failure handler, if omitted or
+	// assumed fulfillment handler, if omitted or
 	// any other non-function value passed
 	// function(v) {
 	//     return v;